kasderooi/kasderooi/README.md

 # 👋 Welcome to my Git

-### My name is Kas de Rooij and I'm currently working as a software engineer @ Metrohm Applikon
+### My name is Kas de Rooij and I'm currently working as a software engineer @ Sensys Gatso

 - 👀 I studied at Codam Coding College Amsterdam, the projects on this page are from that time